-- 128. The Participants Agreement may cover matters such as: - (a) the establishment of the CRC Entity to govern and manage the CRC; - (b) payment of Participant Contributions; - (c) ownership of IP; - (d) commercialisation of research results including licensing arrangements; - (e) appointments of key staff; and - (f) any other matters relevant to an equitable sharing of the costs and benefits of the work of the CRC among Participants. - 129.
+- 112. The Participants Agreement may cover matters such as: - (a) the establishment of the CRC Entity to govern and manage the CRC; - (b) payment of Participant Contributions; - (c) ownership of IP; - (d) commercialisation of research results including licensing arrangements; - (e) appointments of key staff; and - (f) any other matters relevant to an equitable sharing of the costs and benefits of the work of the CRC among Participants. - 113.
 A template Participants Agreement is available at business.gov.au.
 The template Participants Agreement is a resource only and its use is not mandatory.
 The Australian IP Toolkit for Collaboration also provides a useful framework for establishing collaborations.
 It is designed to facilitate, simplify and improve collaboration between researchers and industry, and the tools and model contracts can also be used as a neutral starting point to a collaboration.
-It is the responsibility of all Participants to ensure that the terms of the Participants Agreement are consistent with, and enable them to carry out their obligations under, the Funding Agreement. - 130.
-The Participants Agreement for CRCs and CRC-Ps must not be inconsistent with the Funding Agreement, the laws of the Commonwealth, a State or Territory or these Programme Guidelines. - 131.
-Participants for CRCs and CRC-Ps are to negotiate arrangements and procedures for handling all IP created through the CRC and CRC-P, in a manner which maximises the benefits to Australia and the Participants.
+It is the responsibility of all Participants to ensure that the terms of the Participants Agreement are consistent with, and enable them to carry out their obligations under, the Funding Agreement. - 114.
+The Participants Agreement for CRCs must not be inconsistent with the Funding Agreement, the laws of the Commonwealth, a State or Territory or these Program Guidelines. - 115.
+Participants of CRCs are to negotiate arrangements and procedures for handling all IP created through the CRC, in a manner which maximises the benefits to Australia and the Participants.
 These arrangements may include the allocations of IP rights, or of the income from IP, between the CRC and its Participants, including the allocations upon future wind-up of the CRC.
 Participants may wish to consult the IP Toolkit for Collaboration, which is available at business.gov.au.